tensorflow/community/rfcs/20200612-stream-executor-c-api.md

     wouldn’t need this C API.
 Other GPU/devices can use this C API if the functionality coverage is sufficient for them.
 *   **SavedModel: **The C API will not be serialized to a SavedModel.

+## Questions and Discussion Topics

+*   Any comments on the API design?
+Any missing functionality?
+*   Please let us know if you plan to use this C API for device integration.